pasupulaphani/node-cache-redis/README.md

 ## Featuring

-- Out of the box default configuration (but fully configurable)
+- Works out of the box
-- Scalable easily, less friction during locking and purging
+- Easy to scale with low friction during locking and purging
-- Design for multithread environment
+- Designed for multithread environment
-- Extensible Logging
+- Logging can be customized
 - Flexible Expiration: Through configuration, you can set a default expiration mode and time for each layer.
-- Statistics / Counters: Gather statistical information and track caching operations in Performance Monitor as needed.
+- Statistics / Counters: Gather statistical information.
-- Modular Design: Lib comes in many different packages, separating the features and dependencies.
+- Modular Design

 ### Getting started